 3. Keeping a record of small wins and successes

 Keeping a record of wins—client testimonials, praise from our bosses and teammates, positive results from our work—in a “happy file” that we can access whenever we need reassuring is also helpful.
 When we’re overwhelmed with limiting beliefs, we can look at evidence of our past good work and remember that we’ve done good things before, difficult things, even, and that we can do them again.

-Accepting compliments is one small action that can have ripple effects in our lives and our careers.
-By deciding to no longer brush off compliments and dismiss our successes as luck, we can begin to practice a new way of thinking about ourselves and our work.
+Recognizing and celebrating our achievements can have ripple effects in our personal lives and careers.
+By deciding to no longer brush off compliments or dismiss our successes as luck, we can begin to practice a new way of thinking about ourselves and our work.